Package Leaflet: Information for the Patient

 Pseudoephedrine is a sympathomimetic that reduces nasal congestion.

-It is indicated for symptomatic relief of catarrhal and flu-like processes that occur with or without fever, mild to moderate pain, congestion and nasal secretion in adults and adolescents aged 14 years and over.
+It is indicated for the symptomatic relief of catarrhal and flu-like processes that occur with or without fever, mild to moderate pain, congestion, and nasal secretion in adults and adolescents from 14 years of age.

-You should consult a doctor if it worsens or does not improve or if the fever persists for more than 3 days or the pain or other symptoms persist for more than 5 days.
+You should consult a doctor if your condition worsens or does not improve, or if the fever persists for more than 3 days or the pain or other symptoms persist for more than 5 days.

 Consult your doctor or pharmacist before starting to take Vincigrip Forte.

-Severe diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood, causing damage to organs), or if you have malnutrition, chronic alcoholism, or if you are also taking flucloxacillin (an antibiotic).
-A severe disease called metabolic acidosis (an anomaly in the blood and fluids) has been reported in patients in these situations when using paracetamol at regular doses for a prolonged period or when taking paracetamol with flucloxacillin.
-Symptoms of metabolic acidosis may include: severe respiratory distress with deep and rapid breathing, somnolence, feeling unwell (nausea) and vomiting.
+If you have severe diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood, causing organ damage), or if you have malnutrition, chronic alcoholism, or are also taking flucloxacillin (an antibiotic).
+A severe disease called metabolic acidosis (a blood and fluid anomaly) has been reported in patients in these situations when paracetamol is used at regular doses for a prolonged period or when paracetamol is taken with flucloxacillin.
+Symptoms of metabolic acidosis may include: severe breathing difficulties with deep and rapid breathing, drowsiness, feeling of discomfort (nausea) and vomiting.

-This medication is contraindicated in children and adolescents under 14 years old.
+This medication is contraindicated in children and adolescents under 14 years of age.

-Inform your doctor if you are taking this medication, as it may alter test results.
+If you are going to have any analytical tests (including blood and urine tests), inform your doctor that you are taking this medication, as it may alter the results.

 This medication may interfere with skin tests that use allergens.
-It is recommended to stop taking this medication at least 3 days before starting the tests and inform your doctor.
+It is recommended to suspend the use of this medication at least 3 days before starting the tests and inform the doctor.

 Athletes